bitttttten/oatmilk/docs/typescript.md

 # Typescript

+## Work in progress

+This feature is incomplete

 ### 1. Reference types

 Make sure you reference the oatmilk library somewhere in a `.d.ts` file.
 With create-react-app, this should be `src/react-app-env.d.ts`.
 After that you should be able to import the types and use them from inside your codebase.